Ketanbhave/TwitterFeed/TwitterFeed/README.md

 Authenticate.cs - Class contains AuthenticateMe() method which is used to authenticate given user and get token.

+Utitlity.cs - The RequstJson method in Utility class adds the AccessToken recieved on Authorization to make API call.

 OAuthTwitterWrapper.cs -  Class contains GetMyTimeline() which is used to get json result from twitter API

 ## Code Snippets: